Children happen to be saying things. What if a kid said,

 It is only in the last sense we would remain — but only statistically, still — with the verb to feel in the Simple.
 Lively talking about a moment in time, we would be feeling fresh and/or feeling love.

-Let us compare American English at work.
+Let us compare ■→Corpus of Contemporary American English, COCA.

 This is a dream come true.
 And I’m loving every minute of it.